plcharbonneau/consul-demo/README.md

 ### Consul Service Discovery

-> In order for services to be discoverable via Consul, they first must register
+> In order for services to be discoverable via Consul, they first must register themselves.

 #### Service Regitration